Baltimore Museum of Art: 20th century

 week.
 The house was offered by Miss M. Cary as a home for the "collections" and a meeting place for the board of trustees.
 The old Garrett mansion was acquired in 1925 by the group of art enthusiasts who bought the property for the purpose of keeping the museum intact.
 Despite having limited space, the museum offered accommodations to art associations and a hall for meetings.

-Meanwhile, back at Wyman Park, prominent architect John Russell Pope (1874–1937) was engaged to design the museum's permanent home.
+At Wyman Park, architect John Russell Pope (1874–1937) was engaged to design the museum's permanent home.
 With his years of study in Europe, Pope is considered to be the main examplar of the classical revival style that proved so popular with traditional American architects.
 He is credited with a number of major buildings along the American east coast and abroad, including the National Archives Building in Washington, New York's American Museum of Natural History, and the Tate Gallery Sculpture Hall in London.
 His distinct brand of classicism, both serene and monolithic, was perhaps the perfect choice for such an ambitious project.

 The cornerstone was laid on October 20, 1927, facing the future Art Museum Drive running diagonally from North Charles Street.
 The systems engineering for the building's original design was completed by Henry Adams, noted local mechanical engineer.
 The building consists of three floors and includes several rooms that were reconstructed and/or replicated from six local Maryland historic houses before their loss or razing.

 The building phase was marked by controversy over its location, cost, and the quality of workmanship, but on April 19, 1929, it opened on schedule without much fanfare.
 The first visitors were greeted by Rodin's The Thinker in the Sculpture Court, and most of the objects on display were lent by Baltimore and Maryland collectors.
 An average of 584 visitors attended the museum each day during its first two months.